go-delve/delve/README.md

 ### Building

-Currently, DBG requires the following [patch](https://codereview.appspot.com/117280043/), however this change is vendored until Go 1.4 lands.
+Currently, DBG requires the following [patch](https://codereview.appspot.com/117280043/), however this change is vendored until Go 1.4 lands, so the project is go get-able.

 ### Features